nzdavidv/pages/pages/Cisco-3560.md

 [OK]
 ```

-## plugging devices into the switch
+## Plugging devices into the switch
 - Plugged stora into 0/2 (and can connect to it)
 - Plugged raspberry pi into 0/17 (and can't connect to it)